 Hyde Park’s commercial real estate market is robust, offering various investment opportunities.
 The neighborhood’s proximity to downtown Chicago and its strong academic presence and cultural attractions make it an appealing option for a wide range of businesses.

 1. Retail Spaces: Hyde Park’s main commercial corridors, particularly along 53rd Street, 55th Street, and Harper Avenue, are bustling with activity.
-These areas are home to a mix of national retailers, local boutiques, restaurants, and cafes, catering to both residents and visitors.
+These areas are home to a mix of national retailers, local boutiques, restaurants, and cafes, catering to residents and visitors.

-2. Office Spaces: The presence of the University of Chicago creates a demand for office spaces, particularly for academic institutions, research organizations, and professional services.
+2. Chicago Office Spaces: The presence of the University of Chicago creates a demand for office spaces, particularly for academic institutions, research organizations, and professional services.
 Many of these offices are located in historic buildings that have been repurposed or in newly constructed mixed-use developments.

 3. Mixed-Use Developments: Hyde Park has recently seen a surge in mixed-use developments, especially along key commercial streets.
 These projects typically combine residential units with ground-floor retail or office spaces, contributing to the neighborhood’s dynamic urban environment.